 If you're wondering which type of holistic medicine to make the focus of your career, there are many factors to consider.
 Ask yourself:

 - What is my passion in the realm of holistic health?

 - What is my budget for training or school?

 - How much time do I have to make a career switch?

 - Is my preference part-time or full-time employment?

 - How do I envision myself interacting with patients?

 - Do I ultimately want to work for myself and run my own practice?

-Read about the specific options in holistic health.
+Read about the specific options for becoming a holistic health practitioner and holistic medicine degree programs.
 Book appointments and sessions with various practitioners to help discover your passion.
 Holistic medicine makes a challenging and rewarding career, no matter what avenue you pursue.

 If you're ready to take the path to holistic health, Acupuncture and Massage College offers degree programs in Oriental medicine and massage therapy.
 Our massage therapy degree comes with a certification in Shiatsu massage and hands-on experience working in our community clinic.
 Contact our admissions department for more information on how to enroll: (305) 959-9500.